GBAF Logo

 By Toby Sterling

-Dependence on U.S. Technology
+Dependence on the U.S. and Export Controls

 "While Beijing still appears to be the biggest threat, dependence on Washington seems to have become of much greater concern under the second Trump administration," co-author Joris Teer, a policy analyst at the Institute for Security Studies, told Reuters.

-The proposal includes incentives to improve demand for domestically manufactured chips and it also joined Washington's "Pax Silica," an initiative of allied countries cooperating to secure supply chains.
+The European Commission is seeking to strengthen the bloc's industry and in June proposed a Chips Act 2.0 with incentives to improve demand for domestically manufactured chips.
+It also joined Washington's "Pax Silica," an initiative of allied countries to secure supply chains.

 Building on Existing Strengths

-Structural Weaknesses and Industry Challenges
+Structural Weaknesses and Future Outlook

 (Reporting by Toby Sterling; editing by Barbara Lewis)